GiuffreLab/awx-operator/README.md

 # Basic Environment

 You can set up a very basic version of AWX-Operator with this simple yaml file.
 What you put as the `metadata` name will be the name of the AWX-Operator deployment.
-This is important if you are deploying more than one AWX-Operator instance to the same namespace.
+This is important if you are deploying more than one AWX-Operator instance to the same namespace. **If you do not want persistent storage, this would be your `awx-manifest.yaml` file.**

 create an `awx-manifest.yaml` file with the below contents